 Throughout this article, we will delve into the many facets of pain, from its definition to its causes and management.
-We will take a closer look at the different types of pain, what in our body causes the pain, and the various factors that can contribute to pain
+We will take a closer look at the different types of pain, what in our body causes the pain, and the various factors that can contribute to chronic pain

-We will also explore the link between pain and work and provide some ways to help you at work.
-From various exercises to the importance of good posture to the benefits of relaxation techniques, we will cover a range of coping mechanisms and strategies that research shows can help individuals manage their pain and improve their overall well-being.
+We will also explore the link between chronic pain and work and provide some ways to help you at work.
+From various exercises to the importance of good posture to the benefits of relaxation techniques, we will cover a range of coping mechanisms and strategies that research shows can help individuals manage their chronic pain and improve their overall well-being.

-Whether you are someone who experiences pain on a daily basis or simply looking to research and expand your knowledge on this topic, this article provides important health information and research on this topic for the general population on working through pain.
+Whether you are someone who experiences chronic pain on a daily basis or simply looking to research and expand your knowledge on this topic, this article provides important health information and research on this topic for the general population on working through pain.

 Understanding Pain: Why it Hurts